claytonkristiansen/AggieAmbassadorsApp/README.md

 ## Environmental Variables/Files ##

-** We do not currently require any environment variables to run this project.
+** The following environment variables are required and have values unique to the customer Google_oauth_client_id
+Google_oauth_client_secret
+email_username
+email_password

 ## Deployment ##